LayerXcom/safety-oracle/README.md

 #### Turán theorem

 This theorem gives a lower bound on the size of a clique in graphs.
-If a graph has many edges, it contain a large clique.
+If a graph has many edges, it contains a large clique.

 Let G be any graph with n vertices, such that G is K_{r+1}-free graph that does not contain (r+1)-vertex clique.